A podcast about women's work in science, technology, engineering, or mathematics.

 This is my new favorite podcast.
 Episodes are short but cram so much wonderful stuff in—a terrific payoff for a short amount of time.
 Many longer podcasts don’t leave me feeling like I’ve learned as much as I do in 12 minutes of Babes of Science.
 I really love Poncie’s approach—there are cool facts and stories here, but she also manages to identify what makes each of these women special and how their stories reflect larger issues from their time and today.
 And she does it without a bit of rambli... more

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Babes of Science and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Babes of Science.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Babes of Science and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Babes of Science from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Babes of Science from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.